 Proposal for a Council Decision amending Decision (EU, Euratom) 2020/2053 on the system of own resources of the European Union

-On 22 December, the European Commission announced its proposal for the introduction of new own resources (OR).
-This amendment in the existing system of own resources is motivated (amongst other factors) by the longstanding consideration to boost the EU budget without requiring an increase of the GNI own resources or even to decrease their share in the revenue portfolio of the EU budget.
-Also, the proposed amendment aims to secure necessary resources to cover new budgetary expenditures such as the upcoming reimbursement of the financial costs of the €800 billion coronavirus recovery fund Next Generation EU (NGEU) and the newly created Social Climate Fund (SCF), without limiting the funding of the existing programmes and long-term commitments of the MFF (a recently appeared consideration).
-The Russian war in Ukraine creates further considerations for necessity of additional funds to provide for relevant EU policies.
+In 2021, the European Commission announced its proposal for the introduction of new own resources.
+The proposed amendment aims to secure necessary resources to cover new budgetary expenditure such as the repayment of the debt created by the Next Generation EU (NGEU) grants and the newly created Social Climate Fund (SCF), without limiting the funding of the existing programmes and long-term MFF commitments and without requiring an increase of the GNI-based own resources.

-On 23 November, the European Parliament adopted by 440 votes to 117, with 77 abstentions, in the framework of a special legislative procedure (Parliament’s consultation), a legislative resolution approving the proposal for a Council decision on the system of own resources of the European Union from December 2021.
+On 23 November 2022, the European Parliament adopted a legislative resolution approving the proposal for a Council decision on the system of own resources of the European Union from December 2021.
 According to the resolution, the revenue from the application of a uniform rate of call equal to 100% (instead of 75%) of the revenue from the sale of certificates of the carbon adjustment mechanism at borders should constitute own resources entered in the EU budget.
-Furthermore, if by the end of 2023 the process of ratification of the OECD/G20 (IF) Pillar 1 Agreement has not started in a critical mass of countries as defined by the Multilateral Convention, the Commission should propose a new own resource in connection with the single market, such as a digital levy or a similar measure, in order to generate revenues by 2026.
+Furthermore, if by the end of 2023 the process of ratification of the OECD/G20 Inclusive Framework Pillar 1 Agreement has not started in a critical mass of countries as defined by the Multilateral Convention, the Commission should propose a new own resource in connection with the single market, in order to generate revenues by 2026.
+The resolution demonstrates the consistency of Parliament’s long-standing position in support of the principles of unity and universality of the EU budget, and against the perception and prevalence of the ‘net balance’ logic.

 - EP Legislative Observatory, Procedure file: System of own resources of the European Union, 2021/0430(CNS)